Chart Color Schemes

 Indooroopilly's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Indooroopilly shows excellent health outcomes, with very low prevalence rates for common health conditions across all age groups.
-Approximately 67% of its total population of 10,579 has private health cover, significantly higher than the national average of 55.3%.
+Indooroopilly shows excellent health outcomes with low prevalence of common conditions across all ages.
+Approximately 67% of its total population of 10,548 have private health cover, higher than the national average of 55.7%.

 Frequently Asked Questions - Health